Conversion is usually preceded by several interactions with a website or an app.

 Therefore, if the source of the first visit session is unknown (it is a direct visit), Google Analytics may try to assign the source of the first visit to the earlier known interaction if it occurred during the lookback window period.

-In other words, thanks to Google Signals, GA4 may record ad interactions before the first user visit.
+In other words, GA4 may potentially record ad interactions before the first user visit.

 Lookback window changes do not work retroactively.
 It means that they only apply from the moment of the change.